appgrinder/blog.appgrinder.pl/source/_posts/2012-02-05-initial-commit.markdown

 published: true
 ---

-It's always exciting when you start new things.
+It's always exciting time when you start new things.
 BTW, Finally moved my home page to the [octopress](http://octopress.org) blogging engine.